-ZIP password finder is an old program that allows to recover .zip password files.
+ZIP password finder is an old program that allows recovering .zip password files.

 ZIP compressed files can be protected with a password, so the zip content can only be decompressed by those people who know the password.
 This possibility allows us to protect our private documents.

 There are times when we forget the password that we set in a ZIP file and we need to recover it.
 In these cases it is good to have a tool that is capable of decrypt password of ZIP files.